 Prior to major news

-The Glaistig is a fairy-like entity that follows a family, only becoming apparent when good or bad news is heard (that is when she bursts into song, cheers, or cries).
-Since the castle burnt down, the creature has not been heard.
+The Glaistig is a fairy-like guardian entity that follows a family, only becoming apparent when good or bad news is heard (that is when she bursts into song, cheers, or cries).
+Dunstaffgne's Glaistig would also be heard stomping around and on one occasion, pulled the sheets off a guest's bed.
+The creature has not been heard since the castle burnt down.

 Oban - Oban Bay

 18 November 1873

 A one hundred foot (thirty metre) long black creature was observed swimming in the bay for around fifteen minutes.
 A story which may be a hoax states that the same or similar creature was killed in 1877, and the locals dragged the carcass above the high water mark to use as fish bait.

 Pennygown, Mull - Unidentified earthen mound in the area

 The fairies who lived within this mound would be happy to manufacture any item overnight if the correct raw materials and instructions were placed on nearby grass in the evening.
 Someone left a short piece of wood and requested a ship's mast be made, resulting in the fairies ceasing their helpfulness.

 Port Ellen - Hotel (name not known)